-The Board of Governors has considered its responsibility to notify the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the financial memorandum in place between the College and the ESFA.
-As part of our consideration we have had due regard to the requirements of the financial memorandum.
+The Board of Governors has considered its responsibility to notify the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the grant funding agreements and contracts in place between the College and the ESFA.
+As part of our consideration we have had due regard to the requirements of the grant funding agreements and contracts with the ESFA.

-We confirm, on behalf of the Board of Governors, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College, or material non-compliance with the ESFA's terms and conditions of funding under the College's financial memorandum.
+We confirm, on behalf of the Board of Governors, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College, or material non-compliance with the ESFA's terms and conditions of funding under the College's grant funding agreements and contracts with the ESFA.

-We confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+We confirm that, other than the funding non-compliances identified during the ESFA funding audit which have been fully corrected, no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to the ESFA.

-Kate Lovell Chair Katy Quinn Accounting Officer
+Kate Lovell Chair of Governors Katy Quinn Accounting Officer